 h.
 Student Health Insurance

-LSU Health Shreveport has a requirement that all currently enrolled students must either enroll in the policy endorsed by the school or complete a waiver and provide proof of acceptable insurance coverage by the waiver deadline.
-Incoming students will receive email notification from the Registrar’s office regarding procedures for complying with this requirement.
+LSU Health Shreveport has a registration requirement that all currently enrolled students must either enroll in the policy endorsed by the school or complete a waiver and provide proof of acceptable insurance coverage by the waiver deadline to the Registrar’s office.
+Incoming students receive email notification from the Registrar’s office regarding procedures for complying with this requirement.
+Since the student health insurance plan is compliant with the Patient Protection and Affordable Care Act (PPACA), students should have comparable coverage to the plan that is offered by the University (e.g., aggregate maximum benefit per covered person per policy year should be unlimited).
+Thus, all waivers submitted must meet the PPACA guidelines in order to be acceptable.
+Coverage must be maintained throughout the duration of enrollment.
+Non-compliance at any time during a student’s enrollment may result in suspension and/or dismissal.
 Please visit this website for more detailed information: http://www.lsuhscshreveport.edu/Education/registraroffice/student-health-insurance .

 Tuition & Fees Payment